imamaris/covidcenter-bot/README.md

 ![ngrok](/examples/ngrok.png)

-We could access your API from https://3c37b05d146e.ngrok.io
+We could access your API from this example is : https://3c37b05d146e.ngrok.io (this is random url from ngrok, you will generate another link)

 ### Set your webhook and NLP